 After foraging, trapping is the next most reliable source of food.
 Learn first to make a few good traps.

 Remember that one of the most important things when trapping is to know your quarry, so go out and learn, not just about whatever you want to eat tonight, but also about its environment, where it’s likely to be, what might get to the trap first and so on, and try to factor this into your considerations when building traps.

-Train hard first, practice in your back garden, then on static, and (if possible) moving targets in the woods, before attempting to hunt live game.
+Train hard first, practice in your backyard, then on static and (if possible) moving targets in the woods, before attempting to hunt for game.
 If you get advice and help from a more experienced hunter then always heed it!
-Other than that, have fun, happy hunting!

 Fire Starting methods can be categorized as: strikers, friction, and ‘modern’ methods.
 Strikers (such as flint and ferrocerium) will last forever (or near enough) but can be tricky to get used to using, and require very good, dry tinder.

 With the exception of the fire plough, (which can be useful, but is very labor intensive) all friction methods are drills, which are the most ‘primitive’ of the fire methods.